3DLIRIOUS/MeshLabXML/README.md

  * MeshLabServer can be a bit unstable, especially on certain filters such as mlx.remesh.uniform_resampling.
 If you have many filters to run, it is better to break the project up into smaller scripts and run problematic filters or sequences independently.
  * It is not currently possible to measure a mesh and use the results in the same script; you will need to measure the mesh and input the results into another instance.
 For example, if you want to simplify a mesh based on a percentage of the number of faces, you would first need to measure the number of faces with mlx.compute.measure_topology, then input the results into mlx.remesh.simplify.

-## Status

-MLX is still under heavy development and the API is not yet considered stable.
-Still, it is already quite useful, and is used for production purposes within our small company.

 ## License